 If you are looking into dental implants, you may have questions.
 We want to help you understand the process as best as you can.
 Here are answers to a few of the questions you might have.

 Dental implants are made of medical grade titanium.
 It is the same material that makes up shoulder, hip, and knee replacement parts.
 Through osseointegration, the bone grows around the implants and bonds with the bone.
 After this bonding takes place, the implant functions as a natural tooth with a natural root.

 How long does the entire process take?

-At Nuvia it takes 24 hours to receive your permanent dental implants, and the entire process can be completed in just a few days.
+At Nuvia it takes 24 hours to receive your full mouth dental implants, and the entire process can be completed in just a few days.
 For our traveling patients, we recommend planning for a week.
 For example, this could include the initial consultation and smile design on Monday (we design each smile custom for every patient), the implant surgery on Tuesday, installing the permanent teeth on Wednesday (they are milled Tuesday night to fit the placed implants with accuracy down to the nanometer), and a checkup on Friday.
 That's it.
 Immediately after the permanent teeth are installed Wednesday morning, you can eat soft foods such as pizza, pasta, hamburgers, anything that can be cut with a plastic spoon.